 The customer has a valid SA 8000 certificate.
 This is acceptable as a Social Indicator as long as they are not currently suspended.
-This can be verified on the list of certified organisations that is regularly updated on the SAAS website: C https://sa-intl.org/resources/sa8000-certified-organizations/
+This can be verified on the list of certified organisations that is regularly updated on the SAAS website: This is acceptable as a Social Indicator as long as they are not currently suspended.
+This can be verified on the list of certified organisations that is

-As SA 8000 certification is valid for 3 years, several Evaluation Decisions are taken following Surveillance Audits throughout the 3-year period.
+As SA 8000 certification is valid for 3 years, several Evaluation Decisions are taken following Confirmation Audits throughout the 3-year period.